wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ## Add and manage users

-Understanding how users and members are managed is an essential part of getting the most out of organizations and what you can do with W&B.

-W&B provides administrators with several ways to allow a user to become an Organization members.
+W&B provides administrators with several ways to allow a user to become an Organization member.
 As an administrator, use your organization's dashboard to invite users, assign or update a user's role, remove users from your organization, assign the billing administrator, and more.

+Weights & Biases provides admins with several ways to allow a user to become an Organization member:
+1. Member-by-invite
+2. Auto provisioning via SSO
+3. Domain capture

 ### Invite a user